CSPB3308-Team/team-notes/WeeklyStatus/WEEKLY_STATUS.md

 - Blog / Tips
 - Header
     - some way to have it on every page, without needing to manually add it to each route

+---

+# 3/05/25

+## Agile Meeting
+### Pat
+  - rough task model
+  - playing with routes
+  - Next:
+      - get task model done

+### John
+  - repos are set up
+  - Next:
+      - Unit tests for tasks
+  - Blockers:
+      - waiting for Pat to finish stuff

+### Josh
+  - Playing around more with react-three-fiber canvas stuff
+  - Next:
+      - push GameCanvas changes
+      - finish / push a few basic customization options
+      - update README with react-three-fiber installation instructions
+      - look into animation stuff

+### Noah
+  - page testing
+  - working on design of our testing implementation
+  - made a few new tickets for task list things
+  - Next
+      - work on making a few hooks
+  - Blockers:
+      - we need a header design
+      - needs some idea of what calls / responses will look like
+      - might need to rearrange some file structure stuff; make sure Josh pushes his changes

+## Splash page
+- get people's attention with some moving "bars"
+    - called a saccade
+    - could be made with some CSS animations / key frames